 • Dress is usually smart but practical.

-• You may need to travel in the school's catchment area to see parents or occasionally to attend meetings in other schools and settings.
+• You may need to travel within the school's catchment area to see parents or occasionally to attend meetings in other schools and settings.

 Qualifications